 If you receive a self-isolation payment you must self-isolate as requested by NHS Test and Trace.

 The government have allocated Local Authorities a set amount of funding for those who meet the main scheme criteria but who are not in receipt of a qualifying benefit.

 There is limited funding for the discretionary scheme, so awards will only be considered for those who are on a low income, are suffering financial hardship and are unable to pay their usual household bills because they have lost 2 weeks income as a result of self-isolating.

-If your annual income is £18,480 gross or below, you have less than £6,000 and you can demonstrate that you are unable to pay your household bills, you can apply.
+If your annual income is £25,000 gross or below, you have less than £6,000 and you can demonstrate that you are unable to pay your household bills, you can apply.